bwolff/grails-rwt/README.md

 grails-rwt
 ==========

 The first alpha release is there!
-It works, but I'm still finishing the documentation before I can contact the Grails dev mailing-list and request the official plugin release in the Grails repository.
+It works, but I'm still finishing the documentation before I'll release the plugin into the official Grails plugin repository.

 Stay tuned!!